 2. Wait for them to follow you back

 3. Unfollow them

 4. If they subsequently have the audacity to unfollow you simply repeat steps 1-4.

 Yeah you might get the reputation for being a massive wanker but you’ll end up with more followers who can then ignore your tweets.
 Well done.
-Give yourself a massive punch to the face as a reward, you tosser.
+Give yourself a massive punch to the face as a reward.

 Shouting At Strangers In The Street

 So there you have it.
-If you’ve made it through my basic newbie blogger guide to social media you too are just 23 hours per day of hard work away from having a blog that virtually no one reads.
+If you’ve made it through our super-informative guide for new bloggers you too are just 23 hours per day of hard work away from having a blog that virtually no one reads.